Celiant/PTtest/README.md

 ### Run tests by UI
 1. Turn on "Flow for tenant creation", "Full flow for N users" and "Flow for tenant deletion".

 2. Click on "Start" button

+### Report Generation
+1. Click Tools-Generate HTML Report

+2. Check that {path-to-repo}/results/report is empty.

+3. Fill "Results file"({path-to-repo}/results/result.csv), "Output directory"({path-to-repo}/results/report), "user.properties file({path-to-apache-jmeter}/bin/user.properties)" and generate report.

+4. Open
+{path-to-repo}/results/report/index.html

+## Usage View Flow
+### Pre-requests
+1. Open Apache-jmeter: execute {path-to-apache-jmeter}/bin/ApacheJMeter.jar

+2. Open test for full flow: File-Open-{path-to-repo}/PT/ViewFlow.jmx

+4. Some operations requires hedera tokens.
+In case with low balance on hedera account to execute tests correctly need to change hedera account on Guardian Open Sourse.
+To fix INSUFFICIENT_PAYER_BALANCE error change hedera account on Guardian Open Sourse:
+- Login by Guardian Open Sourse
+- Click on Administration
+- Click on Settings
+- Fill new variables(Hedera key, id, IPFS)

+### Configure tests options
+1. To configure thread options(number of users, ramp-up time) need to change same properties on "View Flow" thread group.
+For example, 10 users and 150 seconds ramp-up time: test will mint 10 tokens and view lists and profiles for each user.
+Each user will start for 15(150\10) seconds later than previous user.

+2. There is limit of number of users.
+To increase max number need to add usernames and passwords to userdata.csv file.
+Limit number equals number of rows in this .csv.

+3. To debug test need to turn on "Debug PostProcessor"(allows to read variables), "Summary Report" and "View Results Tree"(allows to read list of executed requests).
+After the step, need to click on "Summary Report" to see results(requests, response, bodies and headers, variables).
+"View Results Tree" shows some metrics and general information about execution.

+4. To pre-configure test for report generation need to turn on "Aggregate Report".

+### Run tests by UI
+1. Turn on "View Flow".

+2. Click on "Start" button

+### Report Generation
+1. Click Tools-Generate HTML Report

+2. Check that {path-to-repo}/results/report is empty.

+3. Fill "Results file"({path-to-repo}/results/result.csv), "Output directory"({path-to-repo}/results/report), "user.properties file({path-to-apache-jmeter}/bin/user.properties)" and generate report.

+4. Open
+{path-to-repo}/results/report/index.html

+## Usage Dry run Flow
+### Pre-requests
+1. Open Apache-jmeter: execute {path-to-apache-jmeter}/bin/ApacheJMeter.jar

+2. Open test for full flow: File-Open-{path-to-repo}/PT/FullFlow.jmx

+4. Some operations requires hedera tokens.
+In case with low balance on hedera account to execute tests correctly need to change hedera account on Guardian Open Sourse.
+To fix INSUFFICIENT_PAYER_BALANCE error change hedera account on Guardian Open Sourse:
+- Login by Guardian Open Sourse
+- Click on Administration
+- Click on Settings
+- Fill new variables(Hedera key, id, IPFS)

+### Configure tests options
+1. To configure thread options(number of users, ramp-up time) need to change same properties on "Full flow for N users" thread group.
+For example, 10 users and 150 seconds ramp-up time: test will create 10 SRs, 10 users, 10 policies and move it to "Dry Run" status.
+Each user will start for 15(150\10) seconds later than previous user.

+2. There is limit of number of users.
+To increase max number need to add usernames and passwords to userdata.csv file.
+Limit number equals number of rows in this .csv.

+3. To debug test need to turn on "Debug PostProcessor"(allows to read variables), "Summary Report" and "View Results Tree"(allows to read list of executed requests).
+After the step, need to click on "Summary Report" to see results(requests, response, bodies and headers, variables).
+"View Results Tree" shows some metrics and general information about execution.

+4. To pre-configure test for report generation need to turn on "Aggregate Report".

+### Run tests by UI
+1. Turn on "Policy workflow".

+2. Click on "Start" button